 That is, only the information on $\alpha$ grows with the network.
 Under $p^{\dag}_{\alpha,\beta}$, only the affinity parameter $\alpha$ can be inferred in a reliable manner.

-However, the same intuition that suggests that as the network becomes larger, a given actor $i$ will have an opportunity for contact with a smaller and smaller fraction of it also suggests that if there is a preexisting relationship in the form of a tie from $j$ to $i$, such an opportunity likely exists regardless of how large the network may be.
-This, as well as direct examination of the exact expression for the information matrix $\mathcal{I}^{\dag}(\alpha,\beta)$, suggests that the $-\log \nverts$ penalty on tie log-probability should not apply to reciprocating ties, which may be implemented by mapping $\beta \mapsto \beta + \log \nverts$.
+However, the same intuition that suggests that, as the network becomes larger, a given vertex $i$ will have an opportunity for contact with a smaller and smaller fraction of it also suggests that if there is a preexisting relationship in the form of a tie from $j$ to $i$, such an opportunity likely exists for a tie from $i$ to $j$ regardless of how large the network may be.
+This, as well as direct examination of the exact expression for the information matrix $\cI^{\dag}(\alpha,\beta)$, suggests that the $-\log\nverts$ penalty on tie log-probability should not apply to reciprocating ties, which may be implemented by mapping $\beta\mapsto\beta+ \log\nverts$.
 Call this model, in which $\pr^{\dag}_{\alpha,\beta}$ is augmented with this additional offset for $\beta$, the model $\pr^{\ddag}_{\alpha,\beta}$.
-The corresponding conditional log-odds of an edge now have the form
+The corresponding conditional log-odds of a tie now have the form

 which exactly captures the intuition described.